DC801/BM-Badge/SD_Card/MAGE/README.md

 #### MGE Tile Layer Considerations

 There has been talk about the MGE encoder automatically combining all non-top tile layers in order to optimize render time (**FUTURE**), but for the moment, each additional layer adds a little bit of overhead to the draw time.
-Currently, it's recommended to limit tile layers to three: one for the top, and one or two for underneath.
-(For BMG2020, we use two base layers: one for the base terrain, and one for doodads with alpha.)
+Currently, it's recommended to limit tile layers to three or less: one for the top (to appear above entities), and one or two for underneath (to appear below entities).

+>For BMG2020, we use two base layers — one for the base terrain, and one for doodads with alpha.

 In addition, because each tile that is drawn increases the draw time, it's best to remove tiles that are completely obscured by fully opaque tiles.